kossiitkgp/KOSS-Selection-Tasks/Teaching/Github-Actions/Github-Actions.md

   * Dive deeper into Git hooks by experimenting with post-receive hooks for server-side actions.
   * Explore advanced hook scripts to enforce stricter code quality criteria and prevent committing substandard code.

 **Please remember to keep the presentation short and concise.
-Long presentation bores the audience and you will also get tired in presenting.
+Long presentation bores the audience and you will also get tired while presenting.
 It has also been observed that images, quotes, interactive programming sessions tend to keep the audience interested in the content.
-(Recommended: Keep he presentation with 20 slides).
+(Recommended: Keep the presentation within 20 slides).
 Interview should be also prepared for questions regarding the topics being presented by him/her.**

 ## Tech Stack